deep-security/ansible/README.md

 # Ansible

-An Ansible playbook for the Deep Security agent.
-This allows for the easy deployment of the Deep Security agent as well as taking some common actions from the agent.
+An Ansible playbook for the Deep Security Agent.
+This will allow the user to easily deploy the Deep Security Agent as well as take some common actions from the agent.

 ## Support